danielholderwaters/hello-world/README.md

 # hello-world
-where I'm putting code I've written before creating this account
+where I'm putting some code I've written before creating this account